 Undergraduate research in the Warkentin Lab

 We will recruit US and Latin American interns to work on The Development of Adaptive Embryo Behavior project for our June–August 2016 field season.

-• Prospective interns who are US citizens or permanent residents and enrolled as undergraduate students at a US university or college should apply to the STRI-REU program.
+• Prospective interns who are US citizens or permanent residents and enrolled as undergraduate students at a US university or college, or Panamanian students, should apply to the STRI-REU program.
+The application deadline for 2016 is is February 15.
 STRI will select the participants in this program in consultation with prospective mentors (i.e., Warkentin), thus students are encouraged to contact Prof. Warkentin prior to submitting their formal application to STRI.

 Some prior interns and their projects